runpod/janitor/docs/planning/001_Worker_Repo_Build_Validator.md

 - Configure proper error handling and observability to track the workflow's progress
 - Implement the agent interface using Mastra's agent capabilities with LLM assistance for analysis
 - For GitHub operations, set up with a GitHub Personal Access Token
-- For Docker operations, ensure proper configuration for linux/amd64 platform targeting
+- For Docker operations, ensure proper configuration for docker buildx with linux/amd64 platform targeting